History of the Boston Bruins: Early years (1924–1942)

 The 1930s Bruins teams included Shore, Thompson, Clapper, Babe Siebert and Cooney Weiland.
 The team led the league's standings five times in the decade.
 In 1939, the team captured its second Stanley Cup.
 That year, Thompson was traded for rookie goaltender Frank Brimsek.
 Brimsek had an award-winning season, capturing the Vezina and Calder Trophies, becoming the first rookie named to the NHL first All-Star team, and earning the nickname "Mr. Zero."
-The team skating in front of Brimsek included Bill Cowley, Shore, Clapper and "Sudden Death" Mel Hill (who scored three overtime goals in one playoff series), together with the "Kraut Line" of center Milt Schmidt, right winger Bobby Bauer and left winger Woody Dumart.
+The team skating in front of Brimsek included Bill Cowley, Shore, Clapper and "Sudden Death" Mel Hill (who scored three overtime goals in one playoff series), together with the "Kraut line" of center Milt Schmidt, right winger Bobby Bauer and left winger Woody Dumart.

-In 1940 Shore was traded to the struggling New York Americans for his final NHL season.
-In 1941 the Bruins won their third Stanley Cup after losing only eight games and finishing first in the regular season.
+In 1940, Shore was traded to the struggling New York Americans for his final NHL season.
+In 1941, the Bruins won their third Stanley Cup after achieving an 27–8–13 record and finishing first in the regular season.
 It was their last Stanley Cup for 29 years.
-World War II affected the Bruins more than most teams; Brimsek and the "Krauts" all enlisted after the 1940–41 Cup win, and lost the most productive years of their careers at war.
-Cowley, assisted by veteran player Clapper and Busher Jackson, was the team's remaining star.
+World War II affected the Bruins more than most teams; Brimsek and the "Krauts" all enlisted in the Royal Canadian Air Force following the 1941 Cup victory, and lost the most productive years of their careers at war.
+Cowley, assisted by veteran player Clapper and Busher Jackson, became the team's remaining star.